 How do you support your digestion and avoid digestive upset during the holidays?
 When visiting a string of office parties and family gatherings during the festive season it’s hard to stay true to your body.
-The abundance of rich foods and drinks offered at every party is difficult to say no to… Usually they are not the healthiest kinds of foods either.
-After a few of those parties your digestion can be really messed up.
+The abundance of rich foods and drinks offered at every party is difficult to say no to… And usually they are not the healthiest kinds of foods being served either.
+So after a few of those parties your digestion can be really messed up.

 So how do you beat the bloat, avoid feeling lethargic, and start the new year fresh?
-Try these ayurvedic tricks to support your digestion during the holidays and give yourself some relief!
+Try these ayurvedic home remedies to support your digestion during the holidays and give yourself some relief!

 Supporting your digestion starts with choosing what you eat.
-Try setting an intention before you go to the party about what you will and will not eat.
+Try setting an intention before you go to the party about what you will and will not eat (and drink).
 Visualise yourself saying no to the things you know will make your digestion upset.
 When offered something you know will upset your stomach, ask yourself if it’s really worth it.
+Also, when you drink it will be much harder to listen to your reasonable mind and resist all the treats.

 Avoid combining dairy with anything

-Dairy (milk, cream, cheese) and animal foods (fish, meat, seafood) is one of THE worst food combinations you can have.
+Dairy (milk, cream, cheese) and animal foods (fish, meat, seafood) is one of the worst food combinations you can make in Ayurveda.
 They are digested in a different way, they are both heavy foods, and both animal products.
 The easy fix?
 Decide whether you will eat vegetarian or one kind of animal protein beforehand and stick to your choice for the entire meal.

 Avoid eating fruits with or after your meal